nteract/ick/README.md

 ## Installation

-Make sure you have zmq headers for your platform, build tools, yada yada.
+Make sure you have [zmq headers for your platform, build tools, yada yada](https://github.com/nteract/enchannel-zmq-backend#zeromq-dependency).
-(Editor's Note: Surely there's a more substantive way to express this.)

 ```
 npm install -g ick
 ```

-:warning: This is full of bugs!
-Files aren't cleaned up yet! :warning:
+:warning: This is full of bugs.
+Check out the issues to find out how to help!

 ## Running